inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 ![error:image not found!](https://raw.githubusercontent.com/inexorgame/visualisations/d2f9d6cd1beae855f01710c931f2a0da0d262c44/feynman/feynman_logo.png)

 To name Inexor's visual scripting enviroment after physicist and nobel price winner _Richard Feynman_ would be an appropriate suggestion.
-Feynman was one of the most brilliant scientists of the 20st century and he had a neck for illustrating the most complex things with in the easiest way.
-His Feynman Diagrams for example are still in use.
-The have nothing in common with a flowgraph for game logic but they look similar.
+Feynman was one of the most brilliant scientists of the 20st century and he had a neck for illustrating complex things with easy models.
+He got famous for his [Feynman Diagrams](https://en.wikipedia.org/wiki/Feynman_diagram) which are still used today.

+The have not much in common with a graph for game logic but they look quite similar.

 ## Proof of concept
 A very basic system has already been implemented.